A lavender wand is a gorgeous, fragrant handicraft made from lavender flowers. Simple to craft, it is an ideal gift for all.

 You can also make a wand out of only 10 stems depending on the size you want and how many stems you have.

-Also, some might prefer long, thin wands which are easier to roll between your palms.
+Also, some people prefer long, thin wands which are easier to roll between your palms.

 Now for the lavender wand instructions!